-Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett Relies on These Retail Giants – Image: Xpert.Digital
+Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett relies on these retail giants – Image: Xpert.Digital

-What are the Japanese Sogo Shosha?
+What are Japanese Sogo Shosha?

-The term "Sogo Shosha" is a portmanteau of the Japanese words for "general" and "trading company," but it fails to capture the complexity and scope of these companies.
-These conglomerates function simultaneously as trading companies, investment companies, project developers, and risk management systems.
-Their business activities span virtually all industries and continents, from the procurement of critical raw materials to the operation of retail chains.
+The term Sogo Shosha is composed of the Japanese words for “general” and “trading company,” but it falls far short of describing the complexity and scope of these enterprises.
+These conglomerates function simultaneously as trading companies, investment firms, project developers, and risk management systems.
+Their operations span virtually every industry and continent, from sourcing critical raw materials to operating retail chains.

 The unique business structure of Sogo Shosha